NGEET/fates-users-guide/docs/source/index.rst

 The repository for this document can be accessed by clicking on the "Edit on GitHub" text in the upper right hand corner or can be found at: https://github.com/ngeet/fates-users-guide.
 If there is information in this guide that you would like to have added or errors that need to be addressed, please submit an issue to the `fates-users-guide github repository`_.

-Please note that as a Read The Docs :doc:`rtd:subprojects`, the :doc:`fates-doc:index` and :doc:`fates-tutorial:index` has a seperate repository from the User's Guide repository.
+Please note that as a Read The Docs :doc:`rtd:subprojects`, the :doc:`fates-doc:fates_tech_note` and :doc:`FATES tutorial documentation <fates-tutorial:index>` has a seperate repository from the User's Guide repository.
 If there is information in the *technical documentation* that you would like to have added or errors that need to be addressed, please submit an issue to the `fates-docs github repository`_.

 .. _fates_tech_note: https://fates-users-guide.readthedocs.io/projects/tech-doc